Barkerprooks/coredumped.info/static/blog/ctf/htb/underpass.md

 Apparently version `3` of `SNMP` introduces stronger authentication so its always worthwhile to try the weaker versions of the protocol first.

-Just for future reference. `SNMP` version `2c` and below uses something like a password to protect the data called a `community string`
+Just for future reference. `SNMP` version `2c` and below uses something like a password to protect the data called a `community string`.

 Don't ask me why `2c` is called `2c` instead of `2`.
 I didn't look into it.

 For publicly available data, usually that password is something like `public`.
 According to some older sources, it looks like `private` is also a common default community string.

-Running this command will dump all the public records using the `2c` version of the protocol
+Running this command will dump all the public records using the `2c` version of the protocol.

     snmpwalk -v 2c -c public underpass.htb